cschladetsch/CardChess-Unity3d/Ideas.md

 How about using WASD and moving around the battlefeld?
 You only see the gneral overview from the top-down view, but can zoom in to units (pieces) to see statistics and effects, abilities.

+### Zooming

+Can't show all information all the time.
+But, the world is 3D!

+Tap a piece to see its stats.

+Can double-tap a piece to see all the pieces it can 'see'.

+Use WASD + Mouse to move around.

 ## Upgrades

 Idea is that buildings can be made which automatically upgrade existing units and items and spells.